sena-00/bandit/README.md

     fi
 done
 ~~~
-The script that is been run via cron executes everything in the folder `/var/spool/$myname`
+The script that is been run via cron executes everything in the folder `/var/spool/$myname/foo` and then deletes it.
+The *if* statement checks if the script is being run by bandit23.